-Follow this handy list and the best part about Portugal might just end up being the food.
+Follow this handy list and the best part about traveling in Portugal might just end up being the food.

 Portugal is known for a lot of incredible sights, but generally, food is not always the first thing mentioned.
 It might be because Portuguese food appeals to a very specific set of tastes.
 But most likely, it’s really great dishes are not commonly heard of.
 So the new traveler is not always well versed in what to order.
 Well traveler, fear no more!
 Follow this handy list and the best part about Portugal might just end up being the food.